Analysis | Kyle Kuzma catches fire but the Wizards drop their third preseason game, plus other takeaways

 Unseld has been preaching patience to his new team throughout training camp as he installs his defense.
 The biggest obstacle to the Wizards’ mastery of his plan isn’t terminology or the scheme itself, Unseld said, but time.

-Washington is still working to instill good habits and it faltered often against Toronto, struggling to put together consistent stretches of watertight defense.
-The Wizards allowed Sam Dekker and Goran Dragic to get hot from three-point range, and the Raptors shot 41.1 percent from the field.
+Washington is still working to instill good habits, and it faltered often against Toronto, struggling to put together consistent stretches of watertight defense.
+The Wizards allowed Sam Dekker and Goran Dragic to get hot from three-point range, and the Raptors shot 42.9 percent from deep (though just 41.1 percent from the field).
 Still, Unseld saw progress.

 “I thought our overall effort was better, our energy and purpose was better,” he said.
 “Still wasn’t perfect; certainly we didn’t sustain it.
 But I was very pleased with how we came out, how the ball moved — at times even our defense was great.
 But, once again, we’ve got to find a way to do that consistently for 48 minutes.”

 Bradley Beal cruised along as expected in the Wizards’ first two preseason games, fending off double and triple teams to pad his stats even with limited time on the court.
-But the guard couldn’t hit his shots Tuesday against the rangy Toronto defense, finishing 1 for 11 from the field with his heaviest workload yet — 29 minutes.
+But the guard couldn’t hit his shots Tuesday against the rangy Toronto defense, as he finished 1 for 11 from the field with his heaviest workload yet — 29 minutes.

-“I’ll give the defense credit: They harassed him, they’re physical, but those are shots he makes in his sleep. ...
+“I’ll give the defense credit: They harassed him; they’re physical.
+But those are shots he makes in his sleep. ...
 They were quality looks — that’s the biggest thing for me,” Unseld said.
 “They just didn’t go down.
 There’s no alarm bell.”

 The silver lining for the Wizards?
 Unlike last season, they weren’t totally bereft of offense without their star’s usual contributions.
 Kyle Kuzma stepped up to lead the way with 24 points, and fellow starters Spencer Dinwiddie (10 points), Kentavious Caldwell-Pope (15) and Daniel Gafford (14) also scored in double figures.
 Backup center Montrezl Harrell continued his fiery play from the bench as he added 17 points, but Gafford took over as the go-to rebounder for the first time.
 He led his team with 17 boards in his best defensive performance at the rim this preseason.